Athithya117/Hybrid-RAGOps-aws/docs/pulumi_aws/01_network/env_variables.md

 * `FLOW_LOG_CW_RETENTION_DAYS` — int — default: `14` — retention in days for CloudWatch logs.
   When to choose: CloudWatch logs cost more per GB stored; typical short retention = 7–30 days for operational debugging.
 For compliance increase retention or export to S3.

-### Glue / ETL / Athena helpers
+### Glue / Athena helpers

-* `CREATE_GLUE_CRAWLER` — boolean — default: `true` — create a Glue crawler to discover partitions in raw S3 layout.
+* `CREATE_GLUE_CRAWLER` — boolean — default: `true` — create a Glue crawler to discover partitions in S3 layout.
-  When to choose: enable when you want quick partition discovery without ETL; good short-term choice.
+  When to choose: enable when you want quick partition discovery for Athena; good short-term choice.

 * `GLUE_CRAWLER_SCHEDULE` — cron expression — default: `cron(0 * ? * * *)` (hourly) — schedule for the crawler.
-  When to choose: hourly is common for logs; for high-volume setups you might run it more frequently or use partition projection+ETL to avoid crawlers.
+  When to choose: hourly is common for logs; for high-volume setups you might run it more frequently or use partition projection to avoid crawlers.

-* `CREATE_GLUE_ETL` — boolean — default: `true` — create a Glue ETL job that converts raw gz text into partitioned Parquet.
-  When to choose: set `true` for production analytic pipelines (recommended).
-For small environments you can set `false` and rely on crawler + raw queries.

-* `GLUE_ETL_SCHEDULE` — cron — default: `cron(0 2 * * ? *)` (daily at 02:00 UTC) — schedule to run the ETL.
-  When to choose: choose daily for batch workflows; for near-real-time analytics schedule more frequently.

-* `GLUE_ETL_DPU` — int — default: `10` — number of DPUs (parallelism) for the Glue job.
-  When to choose: increase for larger data volumes; start small (e.g., 2–10) and scale up.

-* `GLUE_SCRIPT_S3_PREFIX` — string — default: `glue-scripts/` — location/prefix to upload ETL script.
-  When to change: only if you have strict script bucket layout policies.

 * `CREATE_ATHENA` — boolean — default: `true` — creates Athena named query (DDL) pointing at parquet target.
   When to choose: helpful to export DDL and let analysts run it; safe to enable.